 - Trendy meme references (dated within months)

-- Generic motivational quotes (oversaturated)
+- Generic motivational quotes (oversaturated across every product type)

 Pricing Your Print on Demand Hats for Maximum Profit

-The Pricing Formula
+The Pricing Framework

-Retail Price = (Production Cost + Shipping) ร 2.5 to 3.0
+Retail Price = (Production Cost + Shipping) x 2.5 to 3.0

-- Minimum price: ($16 + $5) ร 2.5 = $52.50
+- Conservative: ($16 + $5) x 2.5 = $52.50 (too high for most markets)

 Platform-Specific Pricing